johnsellin93/grab/README.md

 - search precisely
 - extract exact code ranges
-- capture project structure
-- accumulate reusable context
+- accumulate reusable context incrementally
 - work from explicit inputs

-The result is reproducible debugging context, not fragmented snippets.
+The result is reproducible debugging context instead of fragmented snippets.

 > You are not copying results.
 You are exporting context.